MananKanani5/blogit/README.md

 - Sign up or log in to create and manage your blog posts.
 - Format your content with the integrated Quill.js editor.
 - View and edit existing blog posts.
+- Use the dark mode feature for a more personalized experience.
+- Upload images with a maximum size of 1 MB for your blog posts.

 ## Future Updates

-1. Direct image uploading rather than using an image URL.
-2. Comment functionality for blog posts.
+1. Comment functionality for blog posts.
-3. Additional features like read time estimation, a progress bar for blog posts, and dark mode.
+2. Additional features like read time estimation and a progress bar for blog posts.

 ## Author